Ash914027/snapstash_web_extension/README.md

 ## 🚀 Main Features.

 - 💾 Stores the URLs of websites visited by the user
-- 📂 Provides a convenient way to access and manage the stored URLs
+- 📂 Provides a convenient way to access and manage the stored URLs.

 ## 🛠️ Technology Stack